A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Using pain points

-Speed is the key to success in combat.
-If you hesitate and do not know how to handle pain points, you will get hit on the head.
+Speed is the key to success in battle.
+If you hesitate and don’t know how to deal with pressure points, you will get hit on the head.
 Practice, practice, practice.
 Practice as if you were in a real fight.
-Start and go down.
-Then use all the power and speed, and perhaps the duel will be short-lived.
+Start and work your way down.
+Then use all your power and speed, and perhaps the fight will not last long.

 • If you are focused, breathe normally.
-YOUR HANDS MUST MOVE FASTER THAN YOUR LUNGS.
-As long as you control your breath, you gain the strength your arms need.
+YOUR HANDS SHOULD MOVE FASTER THAN YOUR LIGHTS.
+As long as you control your breathing, you gain the strength your arms need.

-1. Practice by yourself and with friends.
-Everyone is different and everyone has a different degree of pain tolerance.
-Where you have one of the pain points, the other may have it a little to the left.
+1. Practice alone and with friends.
+Everyone is different and everyone has different levels of pain tolerance.
+Where you have one of the pain points, another may have it a little to the left.
 Some don't feel it at all.
-The more you gain experience, the better you will be able to recognize these points on people and find them where they are not.
+The more experience you gain, the better you will be able to recognize these spots on people and find them where there are none.

-• When practicing with a friend, ask them to pat their thighs loudly to show that you are doing everything right and that it is time for you to stop.
-However, he should only clap if he is in pain.
-False confidence will not work in a duel.
+• When practicing with a friend, ask him to pat your thigh loudly to indicate that you are doing it right and should stop.
+However, he should only clap if it hurts.
+False confidence will not work in a fight.

 2. Always look straight at your target.
 If your eyes are not there, then you are not focused.